About

 Biography

-A graduate of both Harvard College and Harvard Medical School, he completed residency training in neurology, and fellowship training in stroke and neurocritical care, all at Massachusetts General Hospital where he subsequently joined the faculty in 1996.
-He has spent the past 2 decades in telehealth, as a pioneer in telestroke and a leading advocate and policy advisor for the American Heart Association.
-He is a an internationally recognized expert in stroke diagnosis, treatment and prevention and a Fellow of the American Heart Association, American Academy of Neurology and the American Neurological Association.
-His research has been funded by many organizations including the NIH, AHA, PCORI, AHRQ, HRSA, CDC, and others, and he is the author of >500 peer-reviewed articles and chaired many of the current practice guidelines for stroke and telehealth-enabled care delivery.
-Under his leadership, the AHA Get with the Guidelines–Stroke Registry has grown into the world’s largest stroke registry with over 8M patient encounters; it has changed stroke practice at hospitals across the US, and set a global standard for stroke care.
-He has received numerous awards for innovation, leadership, and advocacy in the field of stroke and digital health, and held many senior leadership positions within the AHA, including service on their National Board of Directors.
-He has served on multiple editorial boards, including the digital health section editor for Stroke, and the international advisory board for Lancet Digital Health.
+A graduate of both Harvard College and Harvard Medical School, Dr. Schwamm completed residency training in neurology, serving as chief resident, and fellowship training in stroke and neurocritical care, all at Massachusetts General Hospital.
+He has spent the past 2 decades in digital health, as a pioneer in telestroke, and as a leading stroke volunteer, healthcare AI expert and policy advisor for the American Heart Association.
+An internationally recognized expert in cerebrovascular disease, he is an elected Fellow of the American Heart Association, American Academy of Neurology and the American Neurological Association and led the development of the AHA Get with the Guidelines–Stroke Registry, now the world’s largest stroke registry with over 8M patient encounters.
+His research has been funded by NIH, AHA, PCORI, AHRQ, HRSA, CDC and has been recognized with over 500 peer-reviewed articles as well as numerous awards for innovation, leadership, and advocacy in the field of stroke and digital health.
+He has served on multiple editorial boards, including as the digital health section editor for Stroke, and on the international advisory board for Lancet Digital Health.

 Appointments